Rainfall advisory raised over parts of N. Luzon

 “All are advised to take precautionary measures against the impacts associated with these hazards,” PAGASA said.

-Residents along mountain slope were also advised against possible landslides and flashfloods.
+Residents along mountain slopes were also cautioned against possible landslides and flashfloods.